 At a glance

-• 80 international collaboration agreements with some 80 universities in 20 countries
+80 international collaboration agreements with some 80 universities in some twenty countries.

-• Collaborations with more than 20 universities in France, Tunisia, Argentina, Vietnam, Italy, Mexico, the U.S., and elsewhere
+Collaboration with more than twenty academic institutions, including those in France, Tunisia, Argentina, Vietnam, Italy, Mexico and the United States.